jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-006.md

 ---
-title: "The Formation of the Earth"
+title: "The 3 Regions of the Earth"
 heading: Articles 6-9
 weight: 3
 description: "This Earth we inhabit was once formed solely from the fire-aether, like the Sun, although much smaller"